hsivonen/encoding_rs/README.md

 Occasional performance checks are made on Skylake.
 Performance may regress on x86-64-v1 and x86-64-v2.

-i686 gets the code shape for x86_64 (without multiversioning for AVX2+BMI1) with minimal checks that it compiles and runs, but the testing is on x86_64 hardware.
+i686 gets the code shape for x86_64 with minimal checks that it compiles and runs, but the testing is on x86_64 hardware.

 For thumbv7neon, testing is Raspberry Pi 4 using the 32-bit version of Raspberry Pi OS.